Harry Patch (In Memory Of): Release

 "Harry Patch (In Memory Of)" premiered on BBC Radio 4's Today programme on the morning of 5 August 2009, one day before Patch's burial.
 It became available for purchase later that day on Radiohead's online store W.A.S.T.E. as a download for £1, or US$1.68 at the time of release.
 All proceeds are donated to the Royal British Legion, a charity supporting those who are serving or have served in the British Armed Forces.
 The track could also be streamed from the Today section of BBC Online, where it was posted along with a description and the lyrics.
-Based on internet traffic data for Radiohead's website taken from Alexa Internet, The Guardian's Chris Salmon believed that if the single had been released conventionally it would have likely entered the UK Singles Chart top ten.
+Based on internet traffic data for Radiohead's website taken from Alexa Internet, The Guardian's Chris Salmon believed that if the single had been released conventionally it would have likely entered the top ten of the UK singles chart top ten.

-The song's unconventional release, carried out "in classic Radiohead fashion" according to Mehan Jayasuriya of PopMatters, was praised by The Guardian's John Harris: "Welcome, once again, to the future of popular music: no need for albums, or marketing campaigns, or grand announcements—just a song by Radiohead, recorded mere weeks ago, premiered on yesterday's Today programme, and now available to download."
+The unconventional release, carried out "in classic Radiohead fashion" according to Mehan Jayasuriya of PopMatters, was praised by The Guardian's John Harris: "Welcome, once again, to the future of popular music: no need for albums, or marketing campaigns, or grand announcements—just a song by Radiohead, recorded mere weeks ago, premiered on yesterday's Today programme, and now available to download."
 Caleb Garning of Wired noted the song's "abrupt creation" and the sudden announcement of their album The King of Limbs as part of Radiohead's move towards an unpredictable release schedule for new recorded material.
-In a feature for The Quietus, Wyndham Wallace argued that the track's release is in line with broader music industry trends towards "instant gratification", initiated by the digital release of Radiohead's previous album In Rainbows (2007).
+In a feature for The Quietus, Wyndham Wallace argued that the release was in line with broader music industry trends towards "instant gratification", initiated by the digital release of Radiohead's previous album, In Rainbows (2007).
+For Remembrance Day on 11 November 2016, Radiohead added "Harry Patch (In Memory Of)" to streaming services.